 Ice Fishing for Perch

-Yet another very popular and effective method for perch is ice fishing for them.
+Yet another very popular and effective method for perch is ice fishing.
 They can actually be rather active during the cold winter months, which can equal great fun and lots of catches during a day on the ice.

 Of course, as the climate changes, this type of fishing may one day not be possible anymore.